Kubernetes CSI Driver#

 spec.capacity.storage

-This value is ignored, but it needs to be set
+This value is ignored, but is required to be set by the CSI specification

 spec.csi.driver